grz0zrg/tinycelfgraphics/README.md

 Note : this is the same size as the Framebuffer custom ELF, there is some small size differences due to the added loop.

+Conclusion : For 128b / 256b programs GCC can do a sufficient job but it highly depend on the code, GCC may use the stack heavily which is sometimes not good for sizecoding, it will not beat hand optimized assembly which may at least have 25% less size.

 ### More

 Some more bytes can be gained by tweaking the ELF header (see overlap example), this can be highly tricky / unsafe.
+Some more can be gained with compiler options such as `-fomit-frame-pointer` `-march=`; depend on code.

+Also highly recommend to disassemble and analyze the resulting binary `objdump -b binary -D -m i386 ../fb_1920x1080x32`, GCC may put some useless setup bits in there just before entering main like some useless `push` (once had 7 bytes gain by looking at that!).

 GCC version could also influence the final size (for the examples above recent GCC versions (up to 11) does not affect the binary size)